-At selected visits, sub-samples of children are invited for further data collection on secondary outcomes and other relevant data at a nearby health center.
+At selected visits, sub-samples of children are invited for further data collection on secondary outcomes and other relevant data at a nearby health center or at central location in a village.
 Participant information and consent forms for the secondary outcome data collection are shown as Appendices 4a (participant information) and 4b (consent form).